What It Takes to be a River Guide

 Anson, a brave guide-in-training, takes on groover duty

-7. One day of the month, your home becomes a laundromat, and your poor washing machine fills up with sand.
-When you’re running back-to-back trips, any time at home instantly becomes dedicated to getting yourself and your things really clean, not just “river” clean (which is an equally respectable standard among river guides).
+And your poor washing machine fills up with sand.
+When you’re running back-to-back trips, any time at home instantly becomes dedicated to getting yourself and your things really clean — not just “river” clean (which is an equally respectable standard among white water rafting for beginners).

-8. Grime.
 Everywhere.
-It’s no secret that river guides are stinky and dirty.
+It’s no secret that river and whitewater training guides are stinky and dirty.
 Unfortunately this stereotype is true.
 You’re bound to get mystery black grime on every part of your body.
 After a season on the river, all of your clothes get a shade darker, and those grease stains won’t ever come out.

 Mike Baird, our resident grill master, showing off his superpower